KaioOlivC/MegaCURL/README.md

 ## Altering DB

 First, you'll need to know SQL to do this, and have terminal access to your databases.
-Since this changes from person to person, here is our recommendation.
+Since this changes from person to person, here is my recommendation.
 First, add these two files at the root of your project, next to the folders *routes* and *scripts*: *.dbPrompt.txt* and *.dbName.txt*.